Arrest and Control Course

 4. Help officers/deputies/agents look and sound better on recorded video.

-OVERVIEW: Here is a brief overview of the course of instruction:
+OVERVIEW: Here is a brief overview of the Arrest and Control Training course of instruction:

 1. How to cue in on “the precursors” of potential or pending violence – giving officers/deputies/agents more time to de-escalate when possible.

 2. How and when to safely close the distance on a subject/suspect AND look good on camera.